 Nonlinear analysis is required whenever the uncertainties in a close approach prediction are large.
 The position uncertainty of an asteroid is usually relatively small over the time span of the observations, but it usually grows, or stretches, as the object’s position is predicted farther and farther into the future.
 This uncertainty growth is especially fast along the track of the orbit.
 The evolution of uncertainties can be understood using the notion of so-called virtual asteroids (VAs).
 Suppose the uncertainty region around the nominal orbital solution is filled with a swarm of thousands or tens of thousands of virtual asteroids, each having slightly different orbital elements, but all fitting the observations acceptably well.
 Only one of these virtual asteroids is real, but we don’t know which one, although the central, nominal orbit is most likely to be the real one.
 The further a VA is from the nominal position within the swarm, the less likely it is to represent the real asteroid.
 If the three-dimensional positions of the VAs are plotted around the time of the observations, the swarm will take the shape of an elongated ellipsoid.

 When the VAs are all numerically integrated forward in time, their slightly different positions in space allow each to undergo slightly different gravitational nudges (perturbations) from the planets and other perturbers.
 Over time, this swarm of virtual asteroids will spread out along the path of the nominal orbit, demonstrating how the uncertainty ellipsoid surrounding the asteroid’s nominal position evolves into a thin, elongated tube centered on the asteroid’s nominal orbit.
 Long-term orbital extrapolations can cause the asteroid’s position uncertainty tube to grow to great lengths, even extending one or more times around the asteroid’s entire orbit, and close planetary encounters can even cause the uncertainty region to fold and double back on itself.
 This type of numerical analysis, whereby many orbits are propagated forward in time to represent a single asteroid’s position uncertainty region, is the basis of the nonlinear techniques used by Sentry.
+The nonlinear impact-monitoring techniques used by Sentry are:

-In practice, the nonlinear analysis is made computationally more efficient if only virtual asteroids along the central axis of the asteroid’s elongated uncertainty region are integrated forward in time.
+The nonlinear analysis can be made computationally more efficient if only virtual asteroids along the central axis of the asteroid’s elongated uncertainty region are integrated forward in time.
 The assumption is then made that virtual asteroids along this “Line of Variations” (LOV) are representative of the nearby off-axis portions of the uncertainty region.
 The first step in the risk analysis is to numerically integrate the VAs on the LOV forward in time, and detect close approaches to the Earth.
 When a stream of consecutive VAs experience essentially the same close encounter, an automatic search is conducted to find the virtual asteroid that passes closest to the Earth.
 The motion of this particular virtual asteroid and its own local uncertainty region is then analyzed using linear techniques to determine if an impact is possible and, if so, to estimate the probability of impact.
 For pathological cases where an asteroid’s uncertainty region folds back on itself (due to a previous close planetary encounter) or where several complex streams of virtual asteroids are evident, a second form of nonlinear analysis may be undertaken.
 This technique, called Monte Carlo, samples the complete uncertainty region at epoch, not just the central axis, and uses a great many more virtual asteroids.
 Once again, all the VAs are integrated forward to the time of a close Earth approach, and monitored for possible impact.
 If, for example, a total of 100,000 virtual asteroids were integrated forward and two of these VAs manage to collide with the Earth in the year 2040 then the impact probability for the real asteroid in 2040 would be approximately 2/100,000, or 1/50,000.

 As noted earlier, some of the entries on the individual object pages are meant to rapidly communicate and characterize the automatically generated results to colleagues for verification and, as such, they are not necessarily of general interest.
 Nevertheless, an effort is made here to clarify a few of the tabular entries on these pages.
 The particular circumstances of an Earth close approach are studied in the target plane, a plane defined as passing through the Earth’s center and being perpendicular to the incoming velocity vector of the NEA.